 Drying your seeds and keeping them dry has the highest priority.
 If you want to optimise seed storage further, you can limit the oxygen flow around your seeds.
 We will see further down how to do this.
 Temperature is only the third factor driving oxidation and seed ageing.
-Rather stable room temperatures in a cool place like a cellar are fine for regular seed storage, although lower temperatures, or even freezing, allow for long-term storage.
+15°C are fine for regular seed storage, although lower temperatures, or even freezing, allow for long-term storage.

-4.3.
 Drying seeds

-Background knowledge: Seed moisture content, relative air humidity, equilibrium relative humidity
+Background knowledge: Seed moisture content, relative air humidity, equilibrium relative humidity maximum.

-Seeds contain a certain amount of water.
-This is called the moisture content, expressed in %, and is the proportion of water in the fresh weight of the seed.

-The atmosphere in which seeds are stored (inside a jar, attic, fridge, ...) also contains moisture: the relative humidity (RH) of the air is also expressed in %.
-It is an expression of the amount of water vapour in the air, relative to its maximum.
 Relative humidity varies greatly with temperature.
 If the temperature of an air mass is decreased, the relative humidity of the air increases.

+Seeds contain a certain amount of water.
+This is called the moisture content, expressed in %, and is the proportion of water in the weight of the seed.

+The atmosphere in which seeds are stored (inside a jar, attic, fridge, ...) also contains moisture: the relative humidity (RH) of the air, also expressed in %.
+It is an expression of the amount of water vapour in the air, relative to its